 The Daily Mail gushes:

-The lavish French-made series, which depicts the decadent and debauched life of France's Sun King, Louis XIV, is set to be the most sexually graphic costume drama ever shown on British TV.
+The lavish French-made series, which depicts the decadent and debauched life of France's Sun King, Louis XIV, is set to be the most sexually graphic costume drama ever shown on

 The drama produced by Canal Plus has been shown in France and caused immediate controversy about it being filmed in English.